 Our all-time favorite Magic Kingdom holiday decorations come from the Jungle Cruise’s overlay, now know as the “Jingle Cruise.”
 I eagerly look for the baubles in the queue as we wait!
 The khaki decor has a holiday theme, down to the “Here We Go A-Wassailing” sign prominently displayed.

 I still can’t figure out what the khaki sign says (some version of Jugeal the way??)
 If you know- please leave it in the comments.
 We’ve been googling and scratching our heads for days!

 Even the hut on the river has a holiday twist with its garlands, lights, and Christmas tree.
 This waterfront home has never looked better!

 The Queue at the Jingle Cruise

 Netting filled with holiday ornaments dangles from the rafters as you make your way through the attraction queue at the Jingle Cruise.
 One of the fish traps is covered with lights and tinsel and resembles a chandelier.

 The window for “ticket purchases” to the Jungle Cruise features pine boughs and colorful Christmas lights.
-There is even a white mini Christmas tree and all kind of other trinkets inside the ticket booth.
+There is even a white mini Christmas tree and all kinds of other trinkets inside the ticket booth.
 Although who supports white Christmas trees when you have evergreen and palm trees to choose from?

 There is also a lovely tree made from wooden dowels.
 If you are unable to use a live tree, you could always craft a tree at home Jingle Cruise-style.
 It’s my favorite tree and I swear I will recreate it one year.